better-rail/app/README.md

 ## Overview

 Better Rail is written primarily with React Native.
-We also use Swift & Swift UI to leverage native iOS functionalities.
+We also use Swift & SwiftUI to leverage native iOS functionalities.

 ### Installation